averdy/obsfit_mitgcm/README.md

 See make_obsfit_example.m for a matlab example <br />

-In the simplest case, the number of samples per observation is 1; then obs_np = 1 (by default), sample_weight = 1 (by defults), and sample_{type/x/y/z} give the variable type/longitude/latitude/depth of the observation. <br />
+In the simplest case, the number of samples per observation is 1; then obs_np = 1 (by default), sample_weight = 1 (by default), and sample_{type/x/y/z} give the variable type/longitude/latitude/depth of the observation.
+If there are {N} observations, each field listed above is a vector of size {1xN}.<br />

-If desired, ObsFit allows for observations to be made of multiple samples that differ in type or location.
-In that case, one must specify the number of samples that make the observation, as well as their relative weight.  <br />
+If desired, ObsFit allows for observations to be made of multiple samples that differ in type and/or location.
+In that case, one must specify the number of samples that make the observation, as well as their relative weight.
+If there are {N} observations, obs* fields are vectors of size {1xN}, and sample* fields are vectors of size sum_i(np(i)) <br />

 # How to use - B) compile code